MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-microsoftdefenderantivirus.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting allows you to specify an interval at which to perform a quick scan.
 The time value is represented as the number of hours between quick scans.
 Valid values range from 1 (every hour) to 24 (once per day).
 If set to zero, interval quick scans will not occur.
 By default, this setting is set to 0.

 If you enable this setting, a quick scan will run at the interval specified.